Sidebar Menu

 These programs create an opportunity for participants to engage directly with Aboriginal cultural knowledge holders while gaining a deeper appreciation of Australia’s oldest living cultures.

-The Ngunnawal people are the Traditional Custodians of the Canberra region and surrounding Country.
-For thousands of years, Ngunnawal people have maintained deep cultural, spiritual, and environmental connections to this landscape, including the rivers, plains and hills that shape the Canberra region.
+The Ngunnawal or Ngunawal people are the Traditional Custodians of the Canberra region and surrounding Country.
+For thousands of years, Ngunnawal/Ngunawal people have maintained deep cultural, spiritual, and environmental connections to this landscape, including the rivers, plains and hills that shape the Canberra region.

 Aboriginal Cultural Immersions works with Aboriginal facilitators who bring knowledge, cultural authority, and lived experience to every program.